Where to See Kiwi Birds in New Zealand

-One of the most famous kiwi sanctuary in New Zealand is Zealandia, just outside Wellington city, is a valley sanctuary and tourist attraction where you can see kiwis and many other native New Zealand wildlife in their natural habitat, albeit a controlled habitat.
+One of the most famous kiwi sanctuary in New Zealand is Zealandia, just outside Wellington city.
+It is a valley sanctuary and tourist attraction where you can see kiwis and many other native New Zealand wildlife in their natural habitat, albeit a controlled habitat.
 The 225ha area is protected by a specially designed fence to protect the wildlife within from any mammalian pests.
 Zealandia puts on night tours to see the little spotted kiwi.

-There are also five sanctuaries supported by the Department of Conservation, allowing more kiwis to survive and increase the population.
+There are also other sanctuaries supported by the Department of Conservation, allowing more kiwis to survive and increase the population.
 These sanctuaries are:

 - The Whangarei Kiwi Sanctuary, Northland